 However, the carrying amount of deferred tax assets must be reviewed at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit of part or all of that deferred tax asset to be utilized.
 Any such reduction is subsequently reversed to the extent that it becomes probable that sufficient taxable profit will be available in other circumstances.

 5. TAS 36 – Impairment of assets

 The guideline allows entities to exclude information that was affected by the COVID-19 outbreak when determining and recognizing an allowance for the impairment of assets at the end of the reporting period.

 However, the entities are required to assess whether there is any indication that assets may be impaired due to other circumstances under TAS 36.

 6. IAS 37 – Provisions, contingent liabilities and contingent assets

 The guideline allows entities to exclude events that occurred during the COVID-19 outbreak when determining whether a present obligation exists at the end of the reporting period.
 In addition, the entities must disclose information about which option the entities chose from the guidelines in the notes to the financial statements.

 The guidelines were published in the Royal Gazette and will be effective for annual reporting periods beginning on or after 1 January 2020 to 31 December 2020.

-For more information (in Thai) about the guidelines: TFAC Announcement
+For more information (in Thai) regarding the guidelines: TFAC announcement